phytooracle/automation/docs/yaml.md

       * [level] | Level for processed data, path to where it will be uploaded onto CyVerse

 ## Summary of models used in YAML for various species
-There are a number of models available on the datastore:
+There are a number of models available on CyVerse:
 * [Lettuce]
   * /iplant/home/shared/phytooracle/season_10_lettuce_yr_2020/level_0/necessary_files/detecto_heatmap_lettuce_detection_weights.pth
   * /iplant/home/shared/phytooracle/season_10_lettuce_yr_2020/level_0/necessary_files/dgcnn_3d_model.pth